ubeac/docs/GatewayList.md

        ```javascript
         {
             "mac": "1A:2A:3A:4A:5A:6A",
-            "Type": 2,
+            "type": 4,
             "ts": 1542326605,
-            "unit": 30,
+            "unit": 2,
             "prefix": 0,
             "data": 123
         }
         ```
         **mac** : This shows the device mac or unique address.
 You can also use *"id", "uid", "name", "title" and "ip"* instead of that.

-        **Type** : This Is a code that shows the type of sensor.
+        **type** : This Is a code that shows the type of sensor.
 Each sensor has a type number and a name. you need to put the type number to indicate the type of sensor.
 To know more about sensor types, you can refer to [SensorType list](./SensorTypes.md).

         **ts** : This shows the time that sensor sends data.
 This could be dateTime or timeStamp value.
 If you want to send [timestamp](https://en.wikipedia.org/wiki/Timestamp), you need to use *"ts" or "timestamp"* and if you want to send dateTime you need to use *"dt", "date", "datetime", "time"* instead of that.
 If you use both of them, the first one will replace by second one.